imooger/imooger.github.io/docs.md

 show_sidebar: false
 ---

-Bulma Clean Theme has many features available.
-The documentation has been spit into categories to make it easier to navigate through the various features.
+Adix documentation has been split into categories to make it easier to navigate through the various features.

+## GUIDES

-Find out how to install Bulma Clean Theme in your Jekyll project in the [Installation](/bulma-clean-theme/docs/getting-started/installation/) section.
+Find out how to install Adix  [Installation](/adix-clean-theme/docs/getting-started/installation/) section.
+Here is an example link with an explanation:

+- [Installation](/adix-clean-theme/docs/getting-started/installation/): This section provides step-by-step instructions on how to install Adix project.